Jordin Canada: WNBA

 The Seattle Storm took Canada with the fifth overall pick in the 2018 WNBA draft, making her Sue Bird's back-up at point guard.
 She played in 33 games in her rookie season, making two starts and averaging 5.7 points and 3.3 assists in 16.5 minutes per game.
 The Storm were championship contenders as they finished the season 26–8 with the number 1 seed, receiving a double bye to the semi-finals.
 In the semi-finals, the Storm defeated the Phoenix Mercury in a hard-fought five-game series to advance to the WNBA Finals.
 In the Finals, the Storm would win the championship after defeating the Washington Mystics in a three-game sweep, Canada had increased her offensive game off the bench during the postseason to contribute to the Storm's success of winning the 2018 WNBA championship.

 With Bird needing to undergo season-ending knee surgery just before the 2019 season began, Canada found herself as Seattle's starting point guard in her second year.
 Starting in 29 games, her scoring jumped up to 9.8 points per game.
 She logged her first professional double-double on July 12, 2019 against the Dallas Wings, scoring 14 points and adding 12 assists.
 She finished the season second in the WNBA in assists and first in steals, earning a spot on the WNBA All-Defensive Team.
 The Storm finished as the number 6 seed with a 18–16 record being shorthanded with Sue Bird and Breanna Stewart sitting out the season due to injury.
 They would win the first round elimination game 84–74 against the Minnesota Lynx, but would lose the second round elimination to the Los Angeles Sparks by a score of 92–69.

 In the 2020 season, Canada would revert to playing back-up point guard with Bird returning after knee surgery.
 The season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
 Canada started in 11 of 20 games played due to Bird's absence during the season dealing with her knee injury.
 With a fully loaded roster, the Storm finished 18–4 with the number 2 seed, receiving a double bye to the semi-finals.
 In the semi-finals, they would eliminate the Minnesota Lynx in a three-game sweep, advancing back to the Finals for the second time in three years.
 In the Finals, the Storm would sweep the Las Vegas Aces to win the championship, ending off their postseason undefeated and also earning Canada her second championship in her first three seasons.

 In February 2022, Canada signed a contract with the Los Angeles Sparks.

+On February 1, 2024, Canada was traded to the Atlanta Dream alongside the 12th pick in the 2024 WNBA draft in exchange for Aari McDonald and the 8th pick.